AUTHORITARIAN BOOKIE WOWS MOM ON A SUNNY DRY DAY

 “But this is an old book…old books don’t look new,” she protests.

-I lead her to a display case and show her my copy of this exact book.
+I escort her to a display case and show her my copy of this exact book.
 It looks new because it has been well tended and respected all these years.

 She gets the point.
 “Well, I guess somebody didn’t take care of this one.”
-She laughs and thanks me for taking the time to advise her free of charge.
+She laughs and thanks me for taking the time to advise her, free of charge.
+I suggest the family retain and display the book out of respect for ancestors.

-I’m done with travels for the day and here I am at the bookshop, arranging orphans and adoptees and fosters, displaying them so that perhaps customers will take them home and love them.
+I’m done with travels for the day and here I am at the bookshop, arranging orphans and adoptees and fosters, displaying them so that perhaps customers will take them home and give them a little loving.

 The morning’s journey was worthwhile.
 I have additional company on the shelves.
 My MOM is safely ensconced in memory, a memory of her love for books and her love for a son who could not keep his hands off books or his mind off the beauty of words and stories.